How to start in HTML and web design

 Open the computer browser and type the location of your web page.
 For example, if you have placed the index.htm or index.html file within the webpage folder, you would type in the browser c:\webpage\index.htm or c:\webpage\index.html if you are using an IBM compatible computer.
 If you have Microsoft Windows or Apple, you can also double-click the web page file so it opens in a browser automatically.

-Tip: Some HTML editors also allow you to preview a page by clicking the preview button within the HTML editor.
+Tip: Some HTML editors also allow you to preview the page by clicking the preview button within the HTML editor.

 Now that you have created a basic website you can improve the looks and feel of the website by adding images to the web page.
 There are two methods of displaying images on your web page.
 The first method is linking to another website to display the images by using the below code.